20squares/dual-governance-public/README.md

 ![Distribution of wstETH with privateentities](./figures/private_wsteth_distribution_to_total.png)

 As one can see the picture looks significantly different.
-As only around 35% of stETH and 15% wstETH are held by private wallets, on a short term notice only a significantly lower share of tokens can be moved in the escrow to activate the dual governance mechanism.
+As around 43% of stETH and 17% of wstETH are held by private wallets, on a short term notice only a significantly lower share of tokens can be moved in the escrow to activate the dual governance mechanism.

 Now, let us further assume a proposal has been flagged as critical by some agents.
 We posit that once a certain attention level is crossed, the overall evaluation mechanism, i.e. different agents looking and assessing a given proposal is quite fast.